-When you set an expiration date for a coupon, our system will understand that at the first hour of the date, the coupon should not be redeemable.
-So the coupons will expire exactly at midnight on the day you choose.
+When you set an expiration date for a coupon, our system will understand that once that day is complete, the coupon should not be redeemable.
+So the coupons will expire exactly at midnight at the end of the day you choose.

 If you do not set an expiration date, then the coupon will never expire.
 It can only stop being redeemable if you have added a redemption limit to the coupon code.